stryngs/scripts/README.md

 ## pyWhois
 * An interesting take on using whois type queries

-## sotf
-* Secrecy on the fly
-* A very high level usage of crypto implemented for shell or IRC based chat.

 ## stopwatch.py
 * Useful time delta stopwatch style module for python.